 - a.
 Proposed Statement of Work (SOW) and Information Requirements (up to 16 points).
 This sub-factor does not count toward the ten (10) page limit on the narrative.
-The sub-factor will be evaluated on the extent to which the applicant provides a clear detailed description of the proposed project activities, and where applicable, proposed outcome measures.
+The sub-factor will be evaluated on the extent to which the applicant provides a clear detailed description of the proposed project goals/objectives, activities, and where applicable, proposed outcome measures.
 Applicants must submit a SOW narrative and a SOW chart (see Appendix A).
-Each SOW narrative and chart must be based on the specific EOI activities proposed in the organization's application. - 1) The SOW narrative should describe the proposed activities, the specific deliverables and the anticipated outcomes. (up to 6 points) - 2) SOW Chart (Appendix A).
+Each SOW narrative and chart must be based on the specific EOI activities proposed in the organization's application. - 1) The SOW narrative should identify quantifiable project goals and describe how those goals are related to each of the specific needs identified in Rating Factor 2 "Need/Extent of Problem."
+Goals are the results or outcomes the applicants aim to accomplish.
+The SOW narrative should also describe the proposed activities, the specific deliverables and the anticipated outcomes. (up to 6 points) - 2) SOW Chart (Appendix A).
 All applicants should use the format outlined in Appendix A as an example to describe the organization's specific SOW tasks.
-The Administrative Tasks listed in Appendix A are standard tasks, however an applicant may edit the section to fit the applicant's specific tasks, including but not limited to adding additional tasks that fit the applicant's proposed project.
-Under the Program Tasks section, each applicant should complete a detailed SOW based on the specific EOI activities proposed in the organization's application, including activities and tasks, and proposed outcomes where applicable.
+The Administrative Tasks listed in Appendix A are standard tasks, but the applicant may edit the section to fit the applicant's specific tasks, including adding additional tasks that fit the applicant's proposed project.
+Under the Program Tasks section, each applicant should complete a detailed SOW based on the specific EOI activities proposed in the organization's application, including activities, tasks, and proposed outcomes where applicable.
 The SOW chart must describe in detail: - a) all proposed project activities and major tasks (up to 3 points), - b) a list of team members/staff and partners as identified in Factor 1 who will be responsible and accountable for completing the task (up to 3 points), - c) the steps to successfully implement the proposed project (up to 2 points), and - d) the proposed outcomes where applicable (up to 2 points).